openstack/magnum/doc/source/user/index.rst

   <https://hub.docker.com/r/openstackmagnum/kubernetes-apiserver/tags/>`_.
   If unset, the current Magnum version's default Kubernetes release is installed.

+_`heapster_enabled`
+  heapster_enabled is used to enable disable the installation of heapster.
+  Ussuri default: true
+  Train default: true

 _`cloud_provider_tag`
   This label allows users to select `a specific release for the openstack